 - Brightly colored fun items you thought were a good idea at the time.

 - Oversized fur items which make you look like a bear

 - The short mini skirt that would be better suited to a 20-year-old.

 - Long flared jeans you never bothered to take up.

 - The very itchy jumper you’ve never worn

-- The impulse buy after a breakup or lousy day at work
+- The impulse purchase after a breakup or lousy day at work.

 - All the unworn designer labels